 Sandy Nairne, Director of the National Portrait Gallery, discussed the changing face of royal portraiture and how the iconography of the Queen as portrayed in the immense variety of portraits that have been painted of her since 1953 has reflected the changing relationship between the Sovereign and her subjects.

 |"Where Are We Now?"
 Are the Arts of Any Use |

 26 February 2013

-Lord Gowrie, a former Cabinet Minister with responsibility for the Arts under Margaret Thatcher delivered the inaugural lecture.
+Lord Gowrie, a former Cabinet Minister with responsibility for the Arts under Margaret Thatcher delivered a collection of his poems for the inaugural lecture of this series.
 He has published several acclaimed collections of verse, and his lecture concentrated on how British and American poetry influenced each other during the 1953-2013 period.

 If you are interested in attending an event or would like to be added to our mailing list, please contact email@example.com.